 Plaintiffs have a valid and subsisting contract with Hopper and Wassmer.
 Defendants knew of this contract existed as early as November of 2015.
-Defendants, however, willfully and intentionally interfered with this contract by making a false claim to settlement proceeds based on an agreement that is facially void and by claiming that Plaintiffs' valid contingency agreement with Hopper and Wassmer was invalid because Defendant's agreement took precedence over Plaintiffs' agreement and/or that Defendants were entitled to a portion of Plaintiffs' contingency fee.
+Defendants, however, willfully and intentionally interfered with this contract by making a false claim to settlement proceeds based on an agreement that is facially void and by claiming that FSSV's valid contingency agreement with Hopper and Wassmer was invalid because Defendant's agreement took precedence over FSSV's agreement.
 Defendants' interference with Plaintiffs' contract with Hopper and Wassmer proximately caused Plaintiffs' injury, and Plaintiffs have incurred actual damages and/or losses including attorney's fees far in excess of the minimum jurisdictional limits of this Court as a result of same for which they now sue.